 Applicable to Permitted Restricted discretionary Assessment matters a.
 Office buildings and car parking on sites fronting Marshs Road 10 metres Less than 10 metres a.
 Minimum building setback from road boundaries/ railway corridors - 16.5.1.3 b.
 Setback from boundaries adjoining rural zone - 16.3.5.3.2 b.
 All other buildings not provided for in clause (a).
 20 metres Less than 20 metres a.
 Minimum building setback from road boundaries/ railway corridors - 16.5.1.3 b.
+Setback from boundaries adjaining. b.
 Setback from boundaries adjoining rural zone - 16.3.5.3.2